kngreer1/Portfolio/README.md

 The class projects all have similar functionality.
 You can select from a list of categories and then see the products in that category.
 You can then select a product and see the details for that product.

 If you'd like to see my app on your phone download the free <a href="http://view.ionic.io/">Ionic View</a> app.
-Then go to "Preview Shared App" and enter 58C471CC.
+Then go to "Preview Shared App" and enter the code next to the Ionic apps in the list above.

 <h2>Contact Information</h2>

 - LinkedIn: <a href="https://www.linkedin.com/in/kyle-greer">Kyle Greer</a>

 - Mobile: 336-543-3774

 - Email: kylengreer2@gmail.com